-Moringa may help lower your blood sugar
+Lower your blood sugar

-Moringa may reduce your risk of developing heart disease
+Reduce your risk of developing heart disease

 Thanks to its antioxidant properties, researchers suggest that moringa could reduce your risk of developing cardiovascular disease.
 A 2009 study found that moringa extract protected the hearts of rats who were fed the nutrient.
 Try these tips to help reduce your odds of developing heart disease.

-Moringa could improve lung function in people with asthma
+Improve lung function in people with asthma

-Benefits of Moringa oil can improve your skin and hair
+Ben Oil can improve your skin and hair

-Moringa can impact your fertility
+Impact your fertility

 If you’re hoping to become pregnant—or are expecting—consult with your doctor before you take this (or any other) herbal supplement.
 There is some evidence that moringa could have anti-fertility properties, according to a study published in the International Journal of Crude Drug Research.
 The study of rats found that moringa may help reduce the likelihood of implantation.